 Choosing your food for the Marathon des Sables

-Ethics statement: I’m not under any obligation to write anything about these products, nor was I provided with any sort of compensation to do so.
-Within the article, there are affiliate links.
-If you buy something after clicking the link, I’ll will receive a small commission.
-To know more about the terms of service, you can visit the link at the bottom of the page.
+Ethics statement: Within the article, there are affiliate links.
+If you buy something after clicking the link, I will receive a small commission.
+To know more about our terms of service, you can visit the link at the bottom of the page.
 Thank you!

 Food selection for the Marathon des Sables is a hugely personal choice (as you might expect), however, is also a delicate balance between hydration (i.e., not taking too much dry or salty food), morale (because the race is hard work, if you hadn’t already realised), and weight (well, obvs).